malykhinvi/imports-loader/README.md

+**Note: Not relevant anymore.
+Use the latest version of original imports-loader**

 # imports loader for webpack

 This is the fork of original https://github.com/webpack/imports-loader repository.
 The only difference is that it fixes https://github.com/webpack/imports-loader/issues/5 issue.